 You've Got to Start Somewhere...

-I need someone to go online right now -- to a medical search engine or whatever -- and track down for me the name of the phobia that keeps me from blogging like I should.
+I need someone to go online right now -- to Google or whatever -- and track down the name of the phobia that keeps me from blogging the way I want to.

-I have been putting this off for more than a year so today's blog topic is dealing with fear.
+I have been putting this off for more than a handful of years (I think I’ve wanted to blog since I first heard of them more than 20 years ago) so I guess today's blog topic is going to be dealing with fear.
 Fear of what?
-Well its not fear of uploading text files to the Internet - that's a simple process.
-I can do that from my tiny home here in the frozen north of Alaska, with absolutely no difficulty at all.
-No, sir.
+Well, it's not fear of uploading text files to the Internet - that's a simple process.
+I can do that from my tiny home on the extreme edge within the frozen northern thingy/whatever of Alaska, with absolutely no difficulty at all.
+Nope.
+No, siree Bob.
 Easy as pie.
-Its not fear of having no readership - I have achieved that, and have maintained it everyday for 51 years if you're a glass-half-full kinda person.

-I heard a wonderful quote many years ago while listening to my friend Bernie describe how she deals with the fears that stop her from living the life she wants.
-She said "Sometimes I can overpower my fears and push forward.
-The rest of the time I take my fear by the hand and say 'Come on - let's go!'"
+I heard a wonderful quote many years ago while listening to my friend describe how she deals with the fears that stop her from living the life she wants.
+She said "Sometimes I can overpower my fears, and push forward.
+The rest of the time, I take my fear by the hand and say 'Okay, come on - let's go!'"

 So, I've decided that I'm going to put out a weekly blog about a couple of things I love.
 And what is that?
 Well, I'm going to write about art in the most general sense because it's the thing that makes me feel most alive.
 While exploring that galaxy-sized, invisible Leviathan, I'm going to write a tiny bit about Adobe Lightroom, because that's the software I use to organize my photos, and I'm going to write a ton about Adobe Photoshop, because that's where I do my combined image compositing work to create my idea of art: that is, I photograph human beings in a studio, then I composite them into magical, surrealistic settings.